decorative image for blog on zend php puppet images

 Puppet and community PHP have worked well together historically thanks to the efforts of maintainers at Vox Pupuli.
 But, with more and more teams deploying EOL PHP versions, having ZendPHP (which includes PHP LTS) as an option that incorporates easily into their Puppet workflows can be a big help.

 If you haven't had a chance yet, we highly encourage you to try ZendPHP, and to check out our container registry at cr.zend.com.
-If you have any questions on how to get started, or what we offer, be sure to contact us.
+If you have any questions on how to get started, or what we offer, be sure to contact us or reach out for pricing information.

 Additional Resources